hwmhht/hht204806/Lesson-8:-Ambient-occlusion.md

 ![](https://raw.githubusercontent.com/ssloy/tinyrenderer/gh-pages/img/08-ambient-occlusion/45d82ad9f666f7068488dc3f1e5c9da1.png)

-No diffuse component, no specular.
-Ambient only, however it is easy to see that I did not choose it to be constant.
+**No diffuse component, no specular.
+Ambient only, however it is easy to see that I did not choose it to be constant.** Okay, the problem is stated as follows: let us ambient intensity for each point of our scene.
+When we previously supposed constant ambient illumination, it means that we supposed our scene so nice that all light was reflected everywhere equally.
+A bit strong hypothesis that is.
+Of course, it was made back in the old days where computing power was severely limited.
+Nowadays, we can spend a bit more to get more realistic images.
+Global illumination is more expensive than the local is.
+Recall that for shadow mapping we were forced to do two-passes rendering, thus roughly dividing our FPS by 2.

 ![](https://raw.githubusercontent.com/ssloy/tinyrenderer/gh-pages/img/08-ambient-occlusion/48b9ff4834579809cc61362360995b98.png)